-- 3.6.
-The clearance levels for radionuclides of artificial origin listed in Tabletable I.2 of GSR Part 3 [1] take into account dose contributions from relevant progeny radionuclides; thus, only the clearance level of the parent radionuclide needneeds to be considered: (see footnote (a) to Tabletable I.2; in GSR Part 3 [1]). - 3.7.
-Paragraph I.12(b) of GSR Part 3 [1] specifies that material containing radionuclides of natural origin can be cleared provided that the activity concentrations do not exceed the clearance levels given in Tabletable I.3 of GSR Part 3 [1].
-These clearance levels apply to each individual radionuclide in the decay chains of 238U and 232Th, regardless of whether the decay chains are in secular equilibrium or not.
+3.6.
+The clearance levels for radionuclides of artificial origin listed in table I.2 of GSR Part 3 [1] take into account dose contributions from relevant progeny radionuclides; thus, only the clearance level of the parent radionuclide needs to be considered (see footnote (a) to table I.2 in GSR Part 3 [1]).

+3.7.
+Paragraph I.12(b) of GSR Part 3 [1] specifies that material containing radionuclides of natural origin can be cleared provided that the activity concentrations do not exceed the clearance levels given in table I.3 of GSR Part 3 [1].
+These clearance levels apply to each individual radionuclide in the decay chains of U and Th, regardless of whether the decay chains are in secular equilibrium.
 Hence, the approach to mixtures of radionuclides described in para.
 I.14 of GSR Part 3 [1] is not appropriate for clearance of materials containing radionuclides of natural origin.
-Instead, the activity concentration of each radionuclide of natural origin should be compared with the clearance levels in Tabletable I.3 of GSR Part 3 [1]], and, if each one is less than or equal to the clearance level then the material can be cleared.
-For example, for a material containing radionuclides from the 238U decay chain, the clearance level of 1 Bq/g would apply to each radionuclide present.
-Where the secular equilibrium is significantly disturbed (e.g. dueowing to thermal processes) or only parts of the decay chain are present, use of the clearance levels given in Tabletable I.3 of GSR Part 3 [1] might be too restrictive.
-In such cases, the regulatory body or operetaing organization might derive more appropriate values (i.e. specific clearance).
+Instead, the activity concentration of each radionuclide of natural origin should be compared with the clearance levels in table I.3 of GSR Part 3 [1], and if each one is less than or equal to the clearance level then the material can be cleared.
+For example, for a material containing radionuclides from the U decay chain, the clearance level of 1 Bq/g would apply to each radionuclide present.
+Where the secular equilibrium is significantly disturbed (e.g. owing to thermal processes) or only parts of the decay chain are present, use of the clearance levels given in table I.3 of GSR Part 3 [1] might be too restrictive.
+In such cases, the regulatory body or operating organization might derive more appropriate values (i.e. specific clearance).

-- 3.8.
-For clearance of solid bulk material containing a mixture of radionuclides of natural origin and radionuclides of artificial origin, the conditions given in both-paras I.12(b) and I.14 of GSR Part 3 [1] are required to be satisfied: (see para.
-I.15 of GSR Part 3 [1].).
-The decision on clearance should therefore contain the following steps: - (1) Apply the The summation rule in para.
+3.8.
+For clearance of solid bulk material containing a mixture of radionuclides of natural origin and radionuclides of artificial origin, the conditions given in paras I.12(b) and I.14 of GSR Part 3 [1] are required to be satisfied (see para.
+I.15 of GSR Part 3 [1]).
+The decision on clearance should therefore contain the following steps:

+- (1) The summation rule in para.
 I.14 of GSR Part 3 [1] (or in para.
-3.5 of this Safety Guide) is applied to the radionuclides of artificial origin (including any radionuclides of natural origin that are processed for their radioactive, fertile or fissile properties). - (2) Apply the The clearance levels in Tabletable I.3 of GSR Part 3 [1] are applied to each radionuclide of natural origin. - (3) If both the radionuclides of artificial origin and the radionuclides of natural origin meet the clearance criteria, then the material can be cleared.
-If either the radionuclides of artificial origin or the radionuclides of natural origin fail to meet the clearance criteria, then the material cannot be cleared.
+3.5 of this Safety Guide) is applied to the radionuclides of artificial origin (including any radionuclides of natural origin that are processed for their radioactive, fertile or fissile properties). - (2) The clearance levels in table I.3 of GSR Part 3 [1] are applied to each radionuclide of natural origin. - (3) If both the radionuclides of artificial origin and the radionuclides of natural origin meet the clearance criteria, then the material can be cleared.
+If the radionuclides of artificial origin or the radionuclides of natural origin fail to meet the clearance criteria, then the material cannot be cleared.